- Brand Discovery

 The Challenge: Create an energetic brand name for a deserving non-profit

 The best efforts of many non-profits often go unnoticed due to long, confusing or outdated brand identities.
 Such was the case with S.E.E.
 College Prep, an acronym based brand name which had to be spelled out and explained repeatedly.
-Is it "C College Prep?" or "Sea College Prep?" or "See College Prep?" etc. etc. And when the name was spelled out, "Standford Educational Endeavors College Prep" it still didn't move the conversion forward - the whole back history had to be reviewed.
+Is it "C College Prep?" or "Sea College Prep?" or "See College Prep?" etc. etc. And when the name was spelled out, "Standford Educational Enterprises College Prep" it still didn't move the conversion forward - the whole back history had to be reviewed.
 This is why geographic and acronym based brand names can be problematic.
 So what to do?

 The Solution: Call in the bright minds at Tungsten Branding!